splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/7-log-observer-connect/_index.md

 Next we will add the **Splunk Log Observer** to the mix to obtain log data from the Spring PetClinic application.

 This change will update the configuration of [**logback**](https://logback.qos.ch/) in the Spring PetClinic application.
-This will allow the Auto Instrumentation to add OpenTelemetry relevant information into the logs.
+This will allow the automatic discovery and configuration to add OpenTelemetry relevant information into the logs.

 The **Splunk Log Observer** is then used to view the logs and with the changes to the log format the platform can automatically correlate log information with services and traces.